bstahlhood/tinyrenderer/README.md

 ## What's Next?

-The weekend of September 8th, I will implement Triangle Rasterization.
+The weekend of August 2nd, 2024, I will implement Triangle Rasterization.